cooperbell/HomeHub/README.md

 ### Music

 I hooked up my Spotify account using this awesome [library](https://github.com/Peter-Schorn/SpotifyAPI).
 Like the other components, it polls what's currently playing every few seconds, showing the album image, track name, artists, and song progression.
 Supports an empty state when nothing is playing.

+### UI

+The UI's design is heavily influenced by listMaven and was created using my favorite app of all time, [Figma](https://www.figma.com).